tagnullde/website/content/docs/HTB Writeups/onetwoseven/index.md

 ![user-txt](onetwoseven-usertxt.png)

 Oh - there's the `user.txt`.
 That was unexpected right?
 We can now focus to get access to that box.
-Although the "admin-panel" links is now clickable - we can't access the site right away because it's listening on "port 60080".
+Although the "admin-panel" link is now clickable - we can't access the site right away because it's listening on "port 60080".
 Yep - you guest it.
 Another "tunnel" is needed.

 `ssh -N -L 60080:127.0.0.1:60080 ots-iM2I4N2Q@10.10.10.133`